loicortola/nodemcu-espress/README.md

 ## Setup

-Transfer the relevant content with any upload tool (we recommend using https://github.com/kmpm/nodemcu-uploader)
+Transfer the relevant content with any upload tool (we recommend using https://www.npmjs.com/package/nodemcu-tool).
+A binary pre-compiled version is available in bin/ folder.

 ## Recipes